claudiamunteanu/product-management/README.md

 <h3 align="center">Product Management</h3>

   <p align="center">
     Simple CRUD mobile application for the management of a store's products, created for the "Mobile Application Programming" course at my university.
-The user chooses a warehouse and for that warehouse's products, he can view a list of them, add new products and update or delete existing products.
     <!--
     <br />
     <a href="https://github.com/claudiamunteanu/product-management"><strong>Explore the docs »</strong></a>